快速導覽

 Cheung Chau Island

-To put it simply, if you like to go to the beach, ride a bicycle, and also like to eat fish balls, siu mai, egg waffles, poplar nectar and other Hong Kong-style snacks, for example, you can arrange a full-day trip on Cheung Chau Island.
-Completely fulfill all your wishes.
-And on a clear day, you can stand next to Cheung Chau Pier and enjoy the endless blue sky.
-For Hong Kong, a city full of high-rise buildings, these are very rare experiences.
+To put it simply, if you like to go to the beach, ride bicycles, and also like to eat fish balls, siu mai, egg waffles, poplar nectar and other Hong Kong-style snacks, you can fully satisfy all your wishes on Cheung Chau Island.
+Especially on a clear day, you can stand next to Cheung Chau Pier and enjoy the endless blue sky.
+For a city full of high-rise buildings, visiting Cheung Chau Island is a very rare experience during your trip to Hong Kong.

-If you plan to arrange a trip to Cheung Chau Island, you only need to take the ferry from Central Pier to Cheung Chau Pier at 09:00 in the morning, and you can arrive at Cheung Chau at around 10:00 in the morning.
-After arriving on Cheung Chau Island, you can choose to go to the beach, go cycling, or walk to the hillside of Cheung Chau to see the sea.
-These are some itineraries worth considering.
-At around 15:00 in the afternoon, I walked slowly to the restaurant next to Cheung Chau Pier, ordered some authentic Hong Kong-style snacks, and admired the coastal scenery of Cheung Chau.
+After arriving on Cheung Chau Island, you can choose to go to the beach, go cycling, or walk to the hillside of Cheung Chau to watch the sea, giving you more opportunities to get close to the natural scenery.
+At around 15:00 in the afternoon, go to the restaurants located next to the Cheung Chau Pier, buy some authentic Hong Kong-style snacks, and enjoy the coastal scenery of Cheung Chau next to the pier.

 More Hong Kong tickets and dining discounts: Klook Hong Kong Offers and Discounts List